Funny-OpenSource-Projects/step_by_step/README.md

 ## Usage

+### 1. Copy the snippet which you want to analyze to a separate file.

+### 2. Add the decorator to your function.

-To inspect your snippet step by step you should surround your snippet with `@stepbystep_wrapper` decorator, thats all now you can run your script and enjoy the magic!
+To inspect your snippet step by step you should surround your snippet with `@stepbystep_wrapper` decorator.

 > You should specify the time intervals beetwen steps in seconds using the time_between_steps argument